-Once the coronavirus lockdown is over in India and commercial passenger flights are permitted again, IndiGo will deep clean its aircraft more frequently, stop in-flight meal service for a brief period and will fill the maximum 50 percent seats in airport buses, airline's CEO Ronojoy Dutta said on Friday.
+Once the coronavirus lockdown is over in India and commercial passenger flights are permitted again, IndiGo will deep clean its aircraft more frequently, stop in-flight meal service for a brief period, and fill the maximum 50 percent seats in airport buses, airline’s CEO Ronojoy Dutta said on Friday.

 “In situations like these, companies do not manage to growth or profitability but to liquidity.
 That means our singular focus is on cash flow.
 We are examining all our fixed costs and looking for ways to minimize them,” he said.